alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 export default DataInputSection;
 ```

-We define the attributes and key-value pairs for several config text inputs using our earlier defined `ConfigTextInput`.
+We define the attributes and key-value pairs for several config text inputs using the earlier defined `ConfigTextInput`.
 Then, we bundle them into a grid to neatly display the inputs.
-You may have noticed, but note the `key` values and `labels and how they match our `provider.tool_config` values we mocked earlier.
+You might have already noticed, but note the `key` values and `labels` and how they match the `provider.tool_config` values we setup earlier in backend.
-As we've discussed, these will be how the User (s) define their data options.
+As we've discussed, this is how users define their data options.
-There will also be similar additions for other values in the coming src.
+There are similar additions for other values in the coming src.

-#### Component(s): `model-views.tsx`, `ModelSection`, `TokenTranslation`
+#### Components: `model-views.tsx`, `ModelSection`, `TokenTranslation`

 ##### `model-views.tsx`